maniaplanet/documentation/06.map-editor/01.how-to-use-the-map-editor/docs.md

 * BACKSPACE: Delete all blocks placed in this mode.
 Landscape and items are not affected.
 * X + left mouse click: deletes block at the cursor position
+* Right mouse click: clicking any block folder will collapse the view to that one.
+Left mouse click the arrow on the left of the folders will bring the view back to show all block folders
+* Shift + Left mouse click: after skinning a sign, you can use this shortcut to quickly apply the same sign to additional sign blocks

 ## Item mode